juniorohanyere/word_game/README.md

 # word_game
-A word game to determine the word in a person's mind
+A game of letters to determine the word in a person's mind